-On 14 April 2022, TIM and Impulse signed a purchase agreement (Purchase Agreement) regarding Impulse's acquisition of a 41% stake held by TIM in the share capital of Daphne 3, which holds a 30.2% stake in INWIT's share capital.
+On 14 April 2022, TIM and Impulse signed a purchase agreement (Purchase Agreement) regarding Impulse's acquisition of a 41% stake held by TIM in the share capital of Daphne 3, which held a 30.2% stake in INWIT's share capital.

-The shareholders' agreements contained in the Purchase Agreement stipulated that, as of the date of effect of the agreement, the five directors of Inwit appointed by Daphne 3 would cease to hold office, thereby activating the "simul stabunt simul cadent" clause in Article 13.18 of Inwit's Bylaws.
-The appointment of Inwit's new board of directors would therefore be decided by resolution of Inwit's shareholders' meeting in accordance with the provisions of Inwit's Bylaws.
+The shareholders' agreements contained in the Purchase Agreement stipulated that, as of the date of effect of the agreement, the five directors of INWIT appointed by Daphne 3 would cease to hold office, thereby activating the "simul stabunt simul cadent" clause in Article 13.18 of INWIT's Bylaws.
+The appointment of INWIT's new board of directors would therefore be decided by resolution of INWIT's shareholders' meeting in accordance with the provisions of INWIT's Bylaws.